Entry to Exit Point: Olango, San Fernando to Tampayan, Magdiwang

 So I set again a plan C setting the climb on the long weekend of November.
 Know what?
 I was hesitating but still said Yes.
 Unsure.
 Admittedly, I was climbing with an incomplete excitement, not so mentally prepared, unsure and with pressure.
 Never knew something very beautiful memories and experiences awaited me upon climbing this mountain.

 Mt.
-Guiting-guiting, in my opinion, is a dream mountain for every climbing enthusiast because of its intimidating difficulty that one could take pride upon every succesful conquest.
+Guiting-guiting, in my opinion, is a dream mountain for every Filipino climbing enthusiast because of its intimidating difficulty that one could take pride upon every succesful conquest.
 Popularly known as "G2" by the mountaineers, it is considered as one of the most difficult and technically challenging mountains in the Philippines.
 Located in the heart of Sibuyan Island, Romblon, the traverse we successfully made was via San Fernando to Magdiwang.
-As of this blog, there are only two routes that can be done in climbing this mountain: first is the traditional trail in Sitio Tampayan, Magdiwang (backtrail) and the second one is the traverse, an entry point in Sitio Olango, brgy Espana, San Fernando exiting Magdiwang.
+As of this blog, there are only two routes that can be done in climbing this mountain: first is the traditional trail in Sitio Tampayan, Magdiwang (backtrail) and the second one is the traverse, an entry point in Sitio Olango, Brgy.
+Espana, San Fernando exiting Magdiwang.
 The traverse was opened only in 2009 according to the guide, Tatay Remy Robiso, a popular guide of the traverse and one of those who pioneered the Olango trail.
 According to him, it was such a great accomplishment then for him when he was still a park ranger and working for DENR.
+In his opinion, the difficulty of this traverse is 10/9 since the traditional climb is already rated 9/9.

-Targeting G2 will not only require strength in climbing it, but also patience in hassle rides and at the same enjoyment in the long sailing thru ferry.
+Targeting G2 will not only require strength in climbing it, but also patience in hassle rides.
+You need to find enjoyment in long sailing thru ferry.
 And so a very long trip was faced by us in the quest of reaching the Sibuyan Island.

 It was Wednesday then and the ship route to Romblon was only up to Odiongan (Tablas Island).
 We traveled to Batangas Port in the afternoon and it was almost 7pm when the ferry left the port).
 It was an irritating ride.
 We bought the Fiesta Class ticket (non-aircon) and I just have to say this without mentioning the name of the ferry—bed bugs are rampant.
 I could not sleep well.
 I even got my arms swollen because of the bites.
 I just thought we should have instead taken the aircon room even though it would cost us more bucks, at least it could have been a comfortable ride.